 • Reconnection with Nature: It acts as a form of resistance against a fast-paced, digital life, fostering a slower, more intentional lifestyle.

-Common Roots Rising is cooperatively growing our awareness of local food, community gardens, urban ecology and regenerative agriculture’s power to regenerate our soils.
+Common Roots Rising is cooperatively growing our awareness of local food, urban foraging, community gardens, urban ecology and regenerative agriculture’s power to regenerate our soils.
 One of the ideas and initiatives we imagining into being is collectives and networks of gardens, and growers and local food abundance.
+Check out the growing map of community gardens below and foraging resources coming soon.

 We are advocates for collaborative, regenerative, local ecology and growing resilient local food human centered economies within the Fox Cities and Wisconsin